Sequential Randomization Tests Using e-values: Applications for trial monitoring: Event-Only Monitoring (e-RTe)

 \textbf{Step 3: Update wealth.}

 starting from $W_0 = 1$.

-In plain language: we place $\lambda_i$ on ``treatment death'' and $1 - \lambda_i$ on ``control death.''
-The null hypothesis pays $2:1$ on the correct side (a fair payout for a $0.5$-probability event).
-If we guessed correctly, wealth grows; if we guessed wrong, wealth shrinks.
+This is the fair $2:1$ payout for a $0.5$-probability event.
+Wealth grows when the wager leans toward the observed arm and shrinks otherwise.
+With a known predictable null event-label probability $\pi_i$, the fair multipliers are $\lambda_i/\pi_i$ and $(1-\lambda_i)/(1-\pi_i)$ instead.

-\textbf{Step 4: Update counters after betting.} Increment $d_{\text{trt}}$ or $d_{\text{ctrl}}$ depending on which arm the death came from.
+\textbf{Step 4: Update counters after betting.} Increment $d_{\text{trt}}$ or $d_{\text{ctrl}}$ depending on which arm the event came from.
 This ordering---bet first, then update---ensures that the estimate $\hat{p}_{i-1}$ uses only past information, maintaining the martingale property.

-\subsection{Worked Example}
+\subsection{Worked example}

-Consider a trial comparing a new treatment against standard of care in the ICU.
+Consider a trial comparing a new treatment against standard of care in the ICU, where the event of interest is mortality.
 Suppose 80 deaths have been observed so far.
 Burn-in (30) and ramp (50) are complete, so $c_i = 1$.
 Current counts: $d_{\text{trt}} = 33$, $d_{\text{ctrl}} = 47$.